fundevme/SoloDev-Studio/README.md

 **2DCanvas** and **Story** for the skills that make the work actually good — plus **Pocket** versions of each for finishing something in a single day.

 No accounts, no ads, no telemetry.
-Available on Windows and Android.
+Available on Windows,Linux MacOS (ARM and x86) and Android.
 Download the up to date app and source files on the releases page.

 ---